Create your own project, pattern, component and files generator: Yeoman vs Plop

 }

-Then move the plopfile.js file and plop-templates folder from the previous example to this plop generators project directory.
+Then move the plopfile.js file and plop-templates folder from the previous example to <plop-workspace-path>.

 path: `src/main/java/${packagePath}controller/{{pascalCase name}}Controller.java`,